Economic and Political Overview

 Foreign Trade in Figures

-Iceland has always been open to international trade, which represents 78% of GDP (World Bank).
-Most of the restrictions on foreign exchange transactions and the cross-border movement of domestic and foreign currency for both businesses and households were lifted in order to stimulate foreign trade.
-The main barriers to trade and market entries are the increasing adoption of EU product standards and regulations, high tariffs on most agricultural products from outside the EU, restrictions on the import of some products, such as raw meat; due to phytosanitary regulations and difficulty in obtaining financing for joint ventures.
-Traditional sectors like fishing stimulate the dynamism of the country's exports, as more than 40% of the national exports are fishing products.
-Iceland also exports aluminium and ferrosilicon (around one-third of total exports), as well as dairy products.
-The main imports are artificial corundum, motor cars, and petroleum oils other than crude.
+Iceland has always been open to international trade, with trade representing 94% of its GDP (World Bank).
+Most restrictions on foreign exchange transactions and cross-border movement of domestic and foreign currency for both businesses and households were lifted to stimulate foreign trade.
+However, barriers to trade and market entry still exist, including the adoption of EU product standards and regulations, high tariffs on most agricultural products from outside the EU, restrictions on the import of certain products like raw meat due to phytosanitary regulations, and difficulty in obtaining financing for joint ventures.
+Traditional sectors like fishing drive the dynamism of the country's exports, with more than 40% of national exports consisting of fishing products.
+In 2023, aluminium products made up 34.2% of total exports, the largest share among manufactured goods.
+Marine products accounted for 37.6%, down 2% from the previous year, with fresh fish and frozen fillets contributing 9.4% and 8.9%, respectively.
+On the other hand, raw and consumable goods accounted for the largest share of import value at 26%, followed by investment goods at 23.8%, transport equipment (14.7%), and fuel and lubricants (13.2%), while food and beverages accounted for 9% of total imports (data Statistics Iceland).

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data